+The authors of this ambitious book address a fundamental political question: why are leaders who produce peace and prosperity turned out of office while those who preside over corruption, war, and misery endure?
+Considering this political puzzle, they also answer the related economic question of why some countries experience successful economic development and others do not.
 The authors construct a provocative theory on the selection of leaders and present specific formal models from which their central claims can be deduced.
 They show how political leaders allocate resources and how institutions for selecting leaders create incentives for leaders to pursue good and bad public policy.
 They also extend the model to explain the consequences of war on political survival.
 Throughout the book, they provide illustrations from history, ranging from ancient Sparta to Vichy France, and test the model against statistics gathered from cross-national data.
 The authors explain the political intuition underlying their theory in nontechnical language, reserving formal proofs for chapter appendixes.
 They conclude by presenting policy prescriptions based on what has been demonstrated theoretically and empirically.

 The Logic of Political Survival takes up the big question that has long puzzled social scientists of all stripes—why do governments that cripple or destroy their own societies survive in office for so long?
 The authors offer a detailed and convincing theory and subject that theory to withering examination by the data.
 A must-read for anyone who seeks to understand the fate of nations.

 Professor of Economics, New York University, and author of The Elusive Quest for Growth

 In recent years, the boundaries between international relations and comparative politics have become ever more porous.
 This book represents the first full-scale integration of the two fields, adding dramatically to both.
 Political scientists will be confronting its theory and evidence for years to come.

 Ward C. Krebs Family Professor of Political Science, Stanford University

 - CHOICE Outstanding Academic Title for 2004